 The red grape variety comes from France, Synonyms are Blue Muller Grape, Muller Vine, Muller Grape, Muller Wife, Postitsch Grape, Schwarzblaue Muller Vine, Schwarzriesling ( Germany.
 Austria ); Auvernat Gris, Auvernat Meunier, Blanche Feuille, Carpinet, Farineux Noir, Fresillon, FromentÃ ©, Gris Meunier, Meunier, Meunier Gris, Morillon TaconnÃ ©, Noirien de Vuillapans, Noirin Enfarine, Plant de Brie, TrÃ © zillon ( France ); Morone Farinaccio ( Italy ); Rana Modra Mlinaria, Rana Modra Mlinarica, Rana Modra Molinaria ( Croatia ); Pinot Negro ( Spain ); Molnar Szölö, Molnar Toke, Molnar Toke Kék ( Hungary ); Black Riesling, Dusty Miller, Miller's Burgundy, Miller's Grape, Wrotham Pinot ( United States ).
 It is about a mutation of Pinot Noir; she is one of them Pinot varieties (see there in detail).
-The name (Meunier = miller), she received because the underside of the hairy leaves and the shoot tips seem like dusted with flour.
-Two somatic mutations by Pinot Meunier Rubin grape and Samtrot, although the second, especially in Germany is considered a mutation of Pinot Noir.
+The name (Meunier = Muller), she received because the underside of the hairy leaves and the shoot tips seem like dusted with flour.
+Three somatic mutations by Pinot Meunier Rubin grape.
+Samtrot (but is considered especially in Germany as a mutation of Pinot Noir) and Pinot Meunier Dwarf .

 The early (much earlier than Pinot Noir) ripening vine is prone to Botrytis and chlorosis, It produces lower quality and more acidic red wines than Pinot Noir and is therefore rarely fortified.
 The variety is excellent as basic wine for the production of sparkling wines.
 She is with this property mainly in France in the Champagne Next Chardonnay and Pinot Noir as the third main variety for the champagne known.
 But also outside of France, she is often for the sparkling wine production used.